Hypercubed/dynamo/README.md

 # ts-typed-function

 Runtime function overloading in TypeScript using decorators.
 Easy to read and understand class definitions are converted to overloaded functions.
-Avoids nasty runtime typechecking.
+Avoids nasty runtime type checking.

 ## Introduction

 * Compose multiple method signatures into a correctly typed function.
-* Runtime type-checking of function arguments based on TypeScript type signatures.
+* Runtime type-checking of function arguments based on TypeScript type signatures (when possible).
 * Defined types coercions.
 * Supports union types, `any` type, and variable arguments.
+* Excellent mechanism for type constraints.
+* Extensively benchmarked and micro-optimized.

-> Requires `experimentalDecorators` and `emitDecoratorMetadata` be enabled in your tsconfig.
+> Requires `experimentalDecorators` and `emitDecoratorMetadata` be enabled in your `tsconfig.json`.

 ## TLDR Usage